Important update: Deadline for scholarship applications extended to 20 December! Read more.

 Semester 1

-You will spend your first semester with the full cohort at University of Oldenburg (UOL), Germany.
+You will spend your first semester with the full edition at University of Oldenburg (UOL), Germany.

 Starting with the Intensive Phase (IP) Studying Global Migration in the 21st century (MM11) in September, you will become acquainted with all partner universities and their academic teachers from the very beginning.
 All partner institutions carry out the IP and provide input on their respective focus module and perspectives as well as their disciplinary orientations and interdisciplinary networks.